 Lufkin ISD Administration

-Mrs. Torres began her career with Lufkin ISD as a Spanish teacher at Lufkin High School where she taught students for 27 years.
+Mrs. Torres has been with the Lufkin Independent School District for 47 years.
+She began her career with Lufkin ISD as a Spanish teacher at Lufkin High School, where she taught students for 27 years.
 She then took on a leadership role at the high school as an Associate Principal.
-From there, she moved to Administration as an Assistant Superintendent and most recently, Deputy Superintendent, where she has served since 2006.
+From there, she moved to Administration as an Assistant Superintendent and, most recently, deputy superintendent.
+She was appointed as superintendent in May 2018.

 She received her Bachelor’s degree in Spanish/Sociology, Masters degree of Spanish in Spanish Literature, and Masters of Education degree in Educational Administration, all from Stephen F. Austin State University.

-Mrs. Torres has been a member of the Lufkin City Council since 1999.
-She is the current president of the Deep East Texas Council of governments where she has been on the board since 2001.
-She is a member of the Lufkin 4B Economic Development Corporation, City of Lufkin Finance Committee, City of Lufkin Tree Board, Kurth Memorial Library Board, Angelina County Appraisal District Board, Chamber of Commerce Board, Museum of East Texas Education Committee, and the STEM Advisory Committee at Stephen F. Austin State University.
+Mrs. Torres served on the Lufkin City Council from 1999 to 2022.
+As a representative to the City of Lufkin, she served two terms as president of the Deep East Texas Council of Governments.
+Her other roles included chairman of the Lufkin 4B Economic Development Corporation, the City of Lufkin Finance Committee, the City of Lufkin Tree Board, the Kurth Memorial Library Board, and the Angelina County Appraisal District Board.
+She currently represents Lufkin ISD on the Chamber of Commerce Board, the Museum of East Texas Education Committee, and the STEM Advisory Committee at Stephen F. Austin State University.

 Mrs. Torres is married to Pablo Torres, who retired as a principal from Coston Elementary.
-They have two adult children who are married and have five grandchildren.
+They have two adult children who are married and have four grandchildren.

 Kurt Stephens, Deputy Superintendent, is a 1987 graduate of Lufkin High School.
 After high school, he attended Stephen F. Austin State University and received his bachelor’s degree in education/kinesiology, master’s degree in school counseling, as well as, principal and superintendent certifications.

-With 23 years experience in education, Mr. Stephens has served as a teacher, coach, counselor, assistant principal, associate principal and for the past three years, as the Lufkin High School principal.
-Mr. Stephens and his wife, Sonja, have two children, Peyton who is attending college at Texas A&M University and Madi, a recent graduate of the University of Houston.
+With 27 years experience in education, Mr. Stephens has served as a teacher, coach, counselor, assistant principal, associate principal and Lufkin High School principal.
+Mr. Stephens and his wife Sonja, both graduates of the Lufkin High School Class of 1987, have two daughters.
+Madi, LHS Class of 2014, is a graduate of the University of Houston and Peyton, LHS Class of 2017, is a graduate of Texas A&M.

 Dr. Daniel Spikes